d365collaborative/d365fo.tools/docs/Get-D365LcsDatabaseOperationStatus.md

 ```

 ### -OperationActivityId
-The unique id of the operaction activity that identitfies the database refresh
+The unique id of the operaction activity that identitfies the database operation

-It will be part of the output from the Invoke-D365LcsDeployment cmdlet
+It will be part of the output from the different Invoke-D365LcsDatabaseExport or Invoke-D365LcsDatabaseRefresh cmdlets

 ```yaml
 Type: String